Raleigh Truck Accident Attorneys

 In North Carolina, like any state, there are time limitations placed upon civil claims (also known as “torts”).

-Typically, the statute of limitations for personal injury lawsuits in North Carolina is 3 years from the date of the accident (N.C.
+Typically, the statute of limitations for personal injury lawsuits in North Carolina is 3 years from the date of the truck accident (N.C.
 Gen. Stat. section 1-52).

 For wrongful death lawsuits, the statute of limitations is generally 2 years from the date of a decedent’s death (N.C.
 Gen. Stat. § 28A-18-2).